SamFratantonio/IT1025Fall2020FullTerm/lab3a/readme.md

     * The operating system is the "backbone" of the computer, it is the platform that everything on it runs on and is what makes the hardware actually work.

 * Explain the purpose of ERP software and provide an example.
+ERP stands for enterprise resource planning.
+ERP software is used to help businesses run more efficiently and effectively.
+Examples of ERP software include POS and Microsoft Dynamics.

 # Virtualization